Skip to main content

 OpenAI has deployed an agentic workflow to handle this:

 This workflow transforms the role of entry-level finance staff.
 Instead of reading legal text for eight hours a day, they are reviewing the agent's analysis, confirming the revenue recognition logic, and focusing on strategic business shifts.
-The "drudgery" is offloaded to the agent, while the human retains the decision-making authority.
+The "drudgery" is offloaded to the agent, while the human retains the decision-making authority — the same model at the core of structured finance and procurement automation.

 Infrastructure and the demand signal